In Short

 - even by a judge.

-When contracts are vague and unclear, excessive time will need to be spent deciphering certain terms and agreeing on their meaning, often resulting in extra costs.
+When contracts are vague and unclear, parties must spend excessive time deciphering specific terms and agreeing on their meaning.
+This often results in extra legal costs for you and your clients.

 When used in conjunction with a defined term, the word “the” helps to create specificity.